 Finding Villas for Sale

-While there’s no single website that has all the publicly-advertised listings, there are several websites that aggregate, the best is Le Site Immo (which shows when the listing was posted, the m2 price and price drops).
+While there’s no single website that has all the publicly-advertised listings, there are several websites that aggregate, the best is Le Site Immo (which shows when the listing was posted, the m² price and price drops).
 Other are: Le Figaro, Green Acres, and Super Immo.
 They all allow you to sign up for new listing alerts via email.
+As you’ll see if you watch the alerts for a while (years, even), the same houses keep getting re-listed over and over.

-You can find listings of villas that owners are trying to sell directly on PAP and ImmoGo.
 On the French Riviera, the seller pays for the agent’s fees, but those fees are baked into the price, so if you buy direct you might be able to negotiate a lower price.

 Reading Real Estate Listings